About Us ___________________________________________________________________________

 Since opening its doors on November 1, 2004, the Florida A&M University (FAMU) Writing Resource Center (WRC) has firmly established itself as a viable English resource that promotes the academic and professional success of FAMU students, faculty, and staff.

-The Center, which is funded by Title III and supported by the College of Arts and Sciences, has steadily increased its service population while fulfilling its mission of "embracing and empowering one writer at a time."
+The WRC, which is funded by Title III and supported by the Undergraduate Student Success Center and the College of Social Sciences, Arts and Humanities, has steadily increased its service population while fulfilling its mission of "embracing and empowering one writer at a time."

-In addition, the WRC offers test-taking strategies and instruction for students who are preparing for the standardized tests, such as the General Knowledge Test (GK), and the Florida Teacher Certification Examination (FTCE).
+In addition, the WRC offers support in test-taking strategies and instruction for students who are preparing for standardized tests, such as the General Knowledge Test (GK) and the Florida Teacher Certification Examination (FTCE).

-Along with providing quality instruction, the WRC is equipped with 16 internet-ready computers, which students, faculty, and staff may use to conduct online research or employ a range of Microsoft applications.
-Students may check out equipment (laptops, projectors, and TV/DVD players) and English textbooks as well.
+Along with quality instruction, the WRC provides access to 16 internet-ready computers, which students, faculty, and staff may use to conduct online research or access a range of Microsoft applications.
+Students may also check out textbooks that are used in various composition and literature courses.

-The FAMU Writing Resource Center, along with the English Department, strives to encourage "Writing Across the Curriculum," or "writing to learn," as it accommodates clients from a variety of disciplines.
+The FAMU Writing Resource Center, along with the Department of English and Modern Languages, strives to encourage "Writing Across the Curriculum," or "writing to learn," as it accommodates clients from a variety of disciplines.